rarias8404/real-estate/server/README.md

-19 - How to apply email and password validation in NodeJs
+31 - How to create a new React project